aelious/4143-PLC-Nagel/Assignments/P03/README.md

 Ensure you have go installed before trying these steps >:-(

-1. Download main.go and save it to a desired directory
+1. Download main.go and save it to a desired directory (Alternatively you can just download and run main.exe)

 1. Navigate to the directory that contains main.go in the terminal